 Question No. 3

-ID: The demographics of dental schools overall—in terms of faculty composition and the student population—are changing.
+ID: The demographics of dental schools overall are changing.
 What changes have you seen at your school in particular?

-AT: We have noted more applicants who are interested in dentistry as a second career choice, more applicants from Asian and Arabic backgrounds, more older applicants, more female applicants, and more applicants with families.
-Because of our school’s location in south Texas, we have always matriculated classes with a significant number of Hispanic students.
+AT: We have more applicants who are interested in dentistry as a second career choice, who are from Asian and Arabic backgrounds, more older applicants, more female applicants, and more applicants with families.
+Because of our school’s location in south Texas, we have always had a significant number of Hispanic students.

 Changes in the faculty composition for full-time faculty and administrators have been most dramatic in terms of gender.
 There were only two female faculty members in the first few years of the UTHSCSA Dental School (in the 1970s) and even fewer in administrative positions.
 Currently there are many women at all levels: 46 full-time female faculty members; three associate deans; two department chairs; and one director.
 Three of our administrators are Hispanic.
-An encouraging trend we hope will continue is that in the last group of new faculty, the majority were women, from minority groups, and were what we would consider "younger."
+An encouraging trend we hope will continue is that in the last group of new faculty, the majority were women, from minority groups.

 Question No. 4